MysteryPancake/Houdini-Fun/README.md

 Make sure the force is "Set Always"!

-### 3. Stabilise (world to local)
+### 3. Stabilize (world to local)

-1. Pick a face on the collider you want to stabilise.
+1. Pick a face on the collider you want to stabilize.
 Blast everything except that face.
 2. Time freeze that face with a Time Shift node.
 3. Use an Extract Transform node to compare the frozen face to the moving face.
 That tells you how the collider moves over time, allowing you to cancel out the movement.
 4. Pack everything else.
 Make sure to enable "No Point Velocities".